 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re young and from an eligible country, the Working Holiday visa Australia (subclass 417) offers you an amazing opportunity to travel and work in Australia.
+If you’re from an eligible country, the Working Holiday visa Australia (subclass 417) offers an amazing opportunity to travel and work in Australia.

 Working Holiday Visa Australia (Subclass 417): Eligible Countries

 To qualify for the First Working Holiday visa (subclass 417), you will need to have a passport from one of the following countries.
-If your country isn’t on the list there is an alternative visa, so keep reading.
+If your country isn’t on the list keep reading to find out about the alternative 462 visa.

 Belgium, Canada, Republic of Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong, Republic of Ireland, Italy, Japan, Republic of Korea, Malta, Netherlands, Norway, Sweden, Taiwan, United Kingdom.